socraticDevBlog/eng_blog/src/pages/posts/053-neuromancer_part_1_1.md

 hired in chapter 5.

 ### Tessier-Ashpool
-Molly had commissioned the _Panther Moderns_ to investigate about Armitage.
+Molly had commissioned the _Panther Moderns_ to investigate Armitage.
 After the heist, its leader Younderboy presented Case with the answer:
 WINTERMUTE.
-Back to New Yor, Case and Molly visit the Finn to continue their clandestine investigation about Armitage.
+Back to New York, Case and Molly visit the Finn to continue their clandestine investigation on Armitage.

 > "Wintermute is an artificial intelligence.
 Based in Berne, it has swiss
 > citizenship.
 Wintermute is running Armitage, but, because AIs aren't allowed